Workout Injuries: When Might a Gym Be Held Liable?

 Any business owner has the legal duty to ensure his or her premises are in reasonably safe condition for the people there.
 Due to the nature of the business, poor conditions at a gym can have dangerous consequences.
 Gym owners and managers might be held liable for injuries resulting from unsafe conditions such as the following:

-- Slippery or worn out floors
+- Slip and fall injuries due to slippery or worn out floors

 - Equipment, cords or debris left on the floor